Get in touch

 What kinds of automation do you build?

-Anything that's repeated, rule-based, and currently being done by a person who has better things to do.
-Common patterns include CRM-to-billing flows, document extraction, multi-system reconciliation, customer onboarding sequences, and reporting pipelines.
+Anything repeated, rule-based, and currently done by a person who has better things to do.
+Common patterns: CRM-to-billing, document extraction, reconciliation, customer onboarding, reporting pipelines.

 Do you use AI in the automations?

 Where it earns its place.
-AI is good at extraction, classification, and summarization — bad at deterministic rule-following.
-We use it where it makes the workflow better, and don't use it where deterministic code is the right tool.
+AI is good at extraction, classification, summarization — bad at deterministic rule-following.
+We use it where it makes the workflow better, and not where deterministic code is right.

 How is automation priced?

-Fixed-fee per workflow or per project, scoped on the discovery call.
-Tending is bundled.
+Fixed-fee per workflow or per project, scoped on the introduction.
+Maintenance is bundled.
 We don't price by execution count — your incentive should be to automate more, not less.

 Tell us about your business.

-We respond within one business day with next steps or a discovery-call invite.
+We respond within one business day with next steps or a introduction invite.